Master's Thesis (QST)

-Responsible coordinator of the module PH1086 is the Dean of Studies at Physics Department.
+Responsible coordinator of the module PH1086 is Alexander Holleitner.

 Content, Learning Outcome and Preconditions

 The master’s thesis is part of the research phase, in which students work on a current problem in the field of quantum science and technology (QST).
+The topic and methodology of the master's thesis are characterized in a special way by the subject-specific qualification profile of the master’s program.
 Possible topics are based on the research focus of the departments, schools or groups participating in the Quantum Science and Technology Master's program.
 Topics include experimental and theoretical work on quantum computing, quantum communication, quantum cryptography, quantum simulation, quantum sensing, quantum metrology, and quantum materials.